AlexDenisov/ToyClangPlugin/README.md

 ![Other C flags](https://raw.github.com/AlexDenisov/ToyClangPlugin/master/screenshots/other_cflags.png)

-Build and run, you'll have build dynamic library at `build/lib/Debug/ToyClangPlugin.dylib`
+That's it.
+Build and run you project.